top of page

 SARS and Songs

-This 5-day course will explore various habitats on and off the Canadian shield, providing in-depth experience with over 150 species by sight and song, with a special effort to see as many Species at Risk as possible.
+These 3-day courses will explore various habitats on and off the Canadian shield, providing in-depth experience with over 150 species by sight and song, with a special effort to see as many Species at Risk as possible.
 Through repeated exposure and practice, students will learn how to identify birds by sight, song, and call and the habitats in which they are typically found.
 This will be an excellent grounding for people working in biological survey work.
 Most days will start early (0400h) and go till the afternoon, followed by the afternoon off and optional early evening outings.

 Highlights include: